Petros-Polychronis/Business-Analytics/NoSQL-MongoDB/README.md

 ## Overview
 The project demonstrates the use of MongoDB's NoSQL paradigm using pymongo.
-Two datasets, *zipcodes* and *prescriptions*. are used to perform queries on them,and both are explained within the project files.
+Two datasets, *zipcodes* and *prescriptions*. are used to perform queries on them, and both are explored and explained in detail within the project files.
 Both datasets are in JSON-lines format, a special case of JSON format where each line contains a separate JSON object.
 The JSON-lines format makes it possible to load JSON records in Spark.